 Offer options for community-building

 While you and your team are all working from home, you can still build and nurture good relationships among individual team members.
-You can hold regular team meetings through video conferencing tools to remind your team that there are faces to the people they email all the time.
+You can collaborate with your team and hold regular team meetings through video conferencing tools to remind your team that there are faces to the people they email all the time.
 You can set aside some time in these meetings for non-work topics.

 Aside from regular meetings, you can maintain a relaxed and spontaneous environment that fosters free thinking and collaboration through other means.
 Chat-based tools such as Slack allow you to create “off-topic” or “just for fun” channels where your team can post memes, (safe for work) jokes, graphic design disasters, or reviews of the latest shows they watched on Netflix.